r35382/bnflite/getting-started.md

     Rule Identifier = Letter + OptionalIdentifier;
     Rule Array = Identifier + "[" + Digit + "]";

+The result of `Analyze(Array, "buf0\t[ 16 ]");` depends on `Array` type.
-For the "Rule" case we can parse text with tab an spaces like this `"buf0\t[ 16 ]"`.
+For the "Rule" case the input text will be successfully parsed.
-For the "Lexem" case we need to program all expected spaces as tokens.
+For the "Lexem" case any space or tab in the input text will be treated as error.

-Note: for construction like `"buf [ 16 /*17*/ ]"` we need to use custom `pre_parse` handler.
+The Rule behavior to ignore some predefined constructions can be changed by the user.
+In this case a custom handler `const char* pre_parse(const char* ptr)` should be introduced to call `Analyze(Array, "buf [ 16 /*17*/ ]", pre_parse);`

 ## User's Callbacks